jcbwang/lab-07/README.md

 ### Part 1: Jagdeep Singh and Trey Herndon

-Number and name of feature: #1: Locations
+Number and name of feature: #1: Locations Route

 Estimate of time needed to complete: 1 hour
 Start time: 9am
 Finish time: 10am
 Actual time needed to complete: 1 hour

-Number and name of feature: #2: Weather
+Number and name of feature: #2: Weather Route

 Estimate of time needed to complete: 1 hour
 Start time: 10am
 Finish time: 11:15am
 Actual time needed to complete: 1:15 minutes

-Number and name of feature: #3: Errors
+Number and name of feature: #3: Error Handling

 Estimate of time needed to complete: 1 hour
 Start time: 11:15am